 The Health Insurance Portability and Accountability Act (HIPAA) was enacted in 1996 to protect patients and their data.
 While it was designed to prevent healthcare fraud and abuse, it also aimed to guarantee that health information remains secure and private.

-A methodology that governs which individuals can access specific resources and data.
+Identity and Access Management is a methodology that governs which individuals can access specific resources and data.
 IAM is integral to meeting compliance regulations and reducing risk across disparate systems.

 Intrusion detection is a practice that monitors inbound and outbound network traffic for suspicious activity and threats.
 Intrusion detection systems with sensors on the network are called NIDS (network intrusion detection systems), while intrusion detection systems that have sensors planted on devices are called HIDS (host intrusion detection systems).
 NIDS monitor and analyze in real-time, while HIDS look at historical data, typically on machines that aren’t expected to have changes.